-After doing some research I found it best to partially cook the shellfish and then let the lime juice finish the job off just to be on the safe side since I don’t know how fresh the seafood I purchase here in the Midwest really is.
-If you choose to let the lime juice do all of the denaturing or “cooking” you’ll want to let the shrimp sit in the lime juice for at least 3 hours longer than what’s listed below.
+Denaturing the shrimp with citric acid will break down the protein and it will look and taste cooked, but since you need heat to kill off any bacteria that may be present I usually opt to toss them in boiling water for a good minute or so and then just let the lime juice finish the job off.
+It never hurts to err on the side of caution especially since I don’t know how fresh the seafood I purchase is here in the Midwest.
+However, if you choose to let the lime juice do all of the denaturing or “cooking” you’ll want to let the shrimp sit in the lime juice for at least a couple hours longer than what’s listed below.

 Here we go:

-- Cook (already thawed) shrimp in boiling water for no longer than 1-2 minutes, drain water and immediately add to an ice bath to stop further cooking
+- Cook (already thawed) shrimp in boiling water for 1 minute or so, drain water and immediately add to an ice bath to stop further cooking

 - Peel shrimp/remove tails and cut into bite sized pieces (I used large shrimp and cut each one into 4 pieces)